MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-managing-projects-with-jobs.md

 -   Setting up job task lines and planning lines.

--   Creating job\-specific prices for items, resources, and general ledger accounts.
+-   Creating job-specific prices for items, resources, and general ledger accounts.

 -   Invoicing from a job.